 The AAMA Holds Their Annual Gala

 The AAMA (American Amusement Machine Association) has held the annual Gala but unlike some previous years, I have little info on what was there for the product portion of the event.
 Replay has a brief article, which does detail the charity that took place along with some awards; LAI Games did a presentation on VR.
 The Gala is always a bit more low key than other industry events, but often manufacturers will take some new games there to promote what they’ll have at IAAPA.
-As it is, I don’t know if any new-new video games were on display, but I do know that Sega was showing off their new Skill Fall Revolution merchandizer and Barron Games had the latest version of Birdly VR on display:
+As it is, I don’t know if any new-new video games were on display, but I do know that Sega Amusements were showing off their new Skill Fall Revolution merchandizer and Barron Games had the latest version of Birdly VR on display:

 I’ll have a story on Birdly here sometime this next week.